-The Stadio Giuseppe Meazza or the San Siro Stadium in Milan was originally designed by architect Stacchini and engineer Cugini in 1925 based on an Anglo-Saxon model.
-The structure was made up of four back straight bleachers, one of which was partially covered, and could contain up to 35,000 spectators.
-The stadium underwent several renovations, and in 1990 Ragazzi and Hoffer undertook the last renovation for the 1990 World Cup, covering the stadium with an innovative structural solution.
+The Stadio Giuseppe Meazza, or the San Siro Stadium in Milan, was originally designed by architects Stacchini and Cugini in 1925, based on an Anglo-Saxon model.
+The structure consisted of four back straight bleachers, one of which was partially covered, and could accommodate up to 35,000 spectators.
+The stadium underwent several renovations, and in 1990 Ragazzi and Hoffer undertook the final renovation for the 1990 World Cup, installing an innovative structural solution.

 History of the Stadium

-The construction of the San Siro stadium started in 1925 in Milan.
+Construction of the San Siro stadium began in 1925 in Milan.
 The new stadium was originally named Nuovo Stadio Calcistico San Siro (San Siro New Football Stadium).
-The architects designed a private stadium only for football without the athletics tracks, which characterized Italian stadiums built with public funds.
-The opening was the 19th of September 1926.
+The architects designed a private football-only stadium without athletics tracks, unlike the Italian stadiums built with public funds.
+The opening was on the 19th of September 1926.
 In March 1980, the stadium was named after Giuseppe Meazza (1910-1979), one of the most famous Milanese football players.

 The stadium underwent further renovations for the 1990 World Cup.
-As part of the renovations, the stadium became all seated, with an extra tier being added on three sides of the stadium.
+As part of the renovations, the stadium became all-seated, with an extra tier added on three sides.
 This entailed the building with 11 concrete towers around the perimeter of the stadium.
-Four of these concrete towers were being located at the corners to support a new roof with distinctive protruding red girders.
+Four of these concrete towers were located at the corners to support a new roof with distinctive red girders protruding.

 Original Project by Alberto Cugini, Ulisse Stacchini